-Reducing the impact of tobacco in Indigenous communities is through preventing uptake of smoking and smoking cessation programs.
-Council recognises that:
+Council action to reduce the impact of tobacco in Indigenous communities is in preventing uptake of smoking.
+It recognises that:

 - Aboriginal community-controlled health services (ACCHO) are best placed to deliver culturally safe programs and support for a range of health issues - bespoke tobacco cessation and health promotion campaigns for Indigenous people will be more likely to succeed than mainstream programs - ACCHOs offer services that can provide holistic support to people wanting to Quit and across health needs e.g. smoking in pregnancy, smoking and diabetes.